Traditional Old Russian Prayer Ropes, handmade by an Old Believer Community in Russia.

 Limited quantity available- please specify desired colour.

-Available Colours- Blue, Red, Tan.
+Available Colours- Blue, Red or Black.

 Please Note- Whilst we endeavour to keep these in stock, we may occasionally need to obtain further stock directly from the Old Believer communities we work with in Russia, which can take some time to arrange, in order to fulfil your order.
 If you require a Lestovka or Brass icon within a deadline please message us and we will let you know what we have available from stock.